- Rail Trail

 Public Transport

-Being a branch line from Metro’s Lilydale service, you can catch a Ringwood or Lilydale train as far as Ringwood and ride along Bedford Rd to get to the start of the Belgrave trail, subject to level-crossing removal works.
+Being a branch line from Metro’s Lilydale route, you can catch a Ringwood or Lilydale train as far as Ringwood and ride along Bedford Rd to get to the start of the Belgrave trail, subject to level-crossing removal works.
 Some may prefer to catch a Belgrave train to the end of the line and then cruise back down to Heathmont or Ringwood from the Dandenong Ranges

 Refer to the PTV web page for maps and timetables, or use the navigation app of your choice.